apalache-mc/apalache/docs/src/tutorials/snowcat-tutorial.md

     {<<x, y>>: x, y \in 1..N}
 ```

+## Further reading

 For more advanced type annotations, check the following examples:

 - [CigaretteSmokersTyped.tla][],
 - [CarTalkPuzzleTyped.tla][],
 - [FunctionsTyped.tla][],
 - [QueensTyped.tla][].

+We have not discussed type aliases, which are a more advanced feature of the
+type checker.
+To learn about type aliases, see [HOWTO on writing type
+annotations][].

 If you are experiencing a problem with Snowcat, feel free to [open an issue]
 or drop us a message on [Zulip chat].